jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_missingsqlperformancecounters.md

 ---
 title: ﻿Missing SQL Performance Counters Alarm
 last_updated: July 29, 2016
-summary: "Spotlight on SQL Server uses the SQL Server virtual table sysperfinfo to retrieve data for many of its displays.
+summary: "Spotlight Enterprise uses the SQL Server virtual table sysperfinfo to retrieve data for many of its displays.
 In some rare cases, this table may not contain information.
-When this is the case, Spotlight on SQL Server will not be able to collect the data it requires, and will display '0' for many of its metrics.
-Most obvious will be the Memory icons on the home page, which will show 0 MB of memory used by SQL Server.
+When this is the case, Spotlight Enterprise will not be able to collect the data it requires, and will display '0' for many of its metrics.
+Most obvious will be the Memory icons on the Spotlight Overview page, which will show 0 MB of memory used by SQL Server.
 Also, many of the flows on the home page will show no activity, and many drilldowns will show incomplete information."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_alarm_missingsqlperformancecounters.html
 id: missingperformancecounters